marklauter/plumber/README.md

 ## Usage
 1. Create an `IRequestHandlerBuilder<TRequest, TResponse>` by calling one of the static `RequestHandlerBuilder.New` methods.
+1. Builder adds configuration providers for appsettings files, environment variables, command line args, and user secrets by default.
-2. Load configuration by calling the `Configure` method on the builder.
+1. Handle additional configuration scenarios through the  `IConfigurationManager Configuration` property on the builder.
-3. Register services with `IServiceCollection` by calling `ConfigureServices` on the builder.
+1. Register services with the `IServiceCollection Servics` property.
-4. Use the `Build` method to create an `IRequestHandler<TRequest, TResponse>` instance.
+1. Use the `Build` method to create an `IRequestHandler<TRequest, TResponse>` instance.
-5. Configure the request delegate pipeline by calling one of the `Use` methods on the request handler.
+1. Configure the request delegate pipeline by calling one of the `Use` methods on the request handler.
-6. Call the `Prepare` method on the request handler to compile the pipeline.
+1. Call the `Prepare` method on the request handler to compile the pipeline.
 If you don't call `Prepare`, the pipeline will be compiled when the first request is processed.
-7. Call the `InvokeAsync` method on the request handler to process a request.
+1. Call the `InvokeAsync` method on the request handler to process a request.
-8. Within your middleware delegates, or `IMiddleware` implementations, call the `Next` method to pass the request context to the next middleware in the pipeline.
+1. Within your middleware delegates, or `IMiddleware` implementations, invoke `Next` to pass the request context to the next middleware in the pipeline.
+1. Always call `context.CancelationToken.ThrowIfCancellationRequested()` to check for cancellation requests before processing the request or invoking `Next`.

 ## Samples